Roman Wick: Playing career

 As a youth, Wick played in the 1999 Quebec International Pee-Wee Hockey Tournament with a team from Zürich.

 Roman Wick began his hockey career in 2002 with the Kloten Flyers, for whom he had already played in the junior leagues.
 He played two seasons with the Flyers in the NLA before being drafted by the Ottawa Senators in the 2004 NHL Entry Draft.
 Wick moved to the Western Hockey League (WHL) from 2004 to 2006 with the Red Deer Rebels and the Lethbridge Hurricanes.
 He returned to the Kloten Flyers for the 2006–07 season.
-After a tryout in 2007 with the Senators, he returned again to Kloten for the 2007–08 season and played there for three seasons.
+After a tryout in 2007 with the Senators, he returned to Kloten for the 2007–08 season and played there for three seasons.

 In July 2010, the Ottawa Senators signed Wick to a two-year, two-way contract.
-The deal had been rumored since June, but was not finalized until July 14.
+The deal had been rumored since June but was not finalized until July 14.
 After September training camp, Wick was assigned to the Ottawa Senator's affiliate team Binghamton Senators of the American Hockey League (AHL).
-Wick was called up to Ottawa in February 2011, and played his first NHL game on February 25, 2011 in Buffalo against the Buffalo Sabres.
+Wick was called up to Ottawa in February 2011 and played his first NHL game on February 25, 2011, in Buffalo against the Buffalo Sabres.

-In 2011, he moved back to Switzerland and played again for the Kloten Flyers after having signed a three-years deal.
-In Summer 2012, Wick moved to the rival team ZSC Lions following financial issues that involved his former Club.
+In 2011, he moved back to Switzerland and played again for the Kloten Flyers after having signed a three-year deal.
+In the Summer of 2012, Wick moved to the rival team ZSC Lions following financial issues that involved his former Club.

 On March 6, 2014, Wick agreed to a three-year contract extension for a reported CHF 2.4 million.